tomhodgins/responsive.style/src/techniques/text-content.md

 ---
 title: Selecting an Element by Text Content
 keywords: text content, value, innerHTML, it contains, element, text selector, css selector, selector resolver
+description: How can you target an element based on the text content it contains inside?
+JavaScript and XPath are aware of an element's inner text content, learn how to use them with CSS to style elements based on matching their text.
 ---

 One area where CSS is weak is in styling elements based on their text content.
 Although CSS attribute selectors can match things like the exact value of an HTML attribute, like `<input value="Example">` with an attribute selector like `input[value="Example"]`, it fails to detect changes to that attribute value in the DOM if the value changes after the page loads.
 Other than that, there is no way to apply styles based on the inner HTML content, text content, or text value of an element.